Beltahmd/beltah-md/README.md

 - **File Download:** Zokou can download audio and video files from links you send, making it easy to share them with your contacts.

 - **Sticker Export:** You can export stickers from Telegram and use them in your WhatsApp conversations by simply sending them to Zokou.
-You need the api key from api.lolhuman.xyz; an API key is provided in case you don't have one: `9d05ccc5f58e1cf30937`

 - **Group Management:** Zokou offers group management features, such as adding or removing members, configuring rules, and other settings.